endor/kettu/README.md

 ## Usage
 Once you allowed remote access in your transmission client, you can simply open the `index.html` in the browser.
 If you run your transmission application on something other than the default host and port, you can adjust these settings in the `rpc` file.

+It's recommended to replace the old web interface with this one, so the server and the web interface run in the same location (e.g. localhost:9091).
+When uploading torrents there is a cross-site request which leads to a deserved warning.
+Also Firefox and Chrome will not work because cross-site requests will trigger [preflight requests](http://www.w3.org/TR/access-control/#preflight-request) in those browsers, which the server cannot handle.